Successful emancipation: the history of the Faculty of Science

 The beginnings of the two “divisions”

-By the 1840s, it had become customary for professors Faculty of Philosophy who were in the natural sciences to meet separately from those in the other sciences to discuss matters of no immediate interest to other faculty members.
+By the 1840s, it had become customary for professors in the Faculty of Philosophy who were in the natural sciences to meet separately from those in the other sciences to discuss matters of no immediate interest to other faculty members.
 This led to the operation in two “divisions,” codified by the University Act of 30 June 1866.
 Both divisions were restructured internally and each had its own head, with the title of dean.

 Botany and zoology, two disciplines that originally belonged to the Faculty of Medicine, increasingly moved closer to the new division and eventually joined it entirely.
 The earth sciences also received their own institute at the end of the nineteenth century with separate divisions for geology, paleontology, and mineralogy.
 In 1911, a chair of geography was created through private initiative.
 Pharmacy in Basel was also part of the natural sciences, a unique feature in Switzerland.

 In 1916/1917 and again in 1923, the relationship between the overall faculty and the two divisions was reopened for discussion, with a focus on the right of the divisions to confer doctoral degrees.
-This issue was presented as a pragmatic simplification of the doctoral examinations, with the respective divisional dean presiding instead of the dean for the entire faculty, as vast majority of doctorates were in the natural sciences in any case.
+This issue was presented as a pragmatic simplification of the doctoral examinations, with the respective divisional dean presiding instead of the dean for the entire faculty, as the vast majority of doctorates were in the natural sciences in any case.
 Another topic of discussion was the affiliation of certain subjects (philosophy, pedagogy, geography) with both divisions.

 The establishment of the Faculty of Science